 Registration at UC Berkeley is defined as:

-- Enrolled in at least one course.
+- The student is enrolled in at least one course.

-- No blocks against registration.
+- There are no blocks against registration.

 Registration Deadlines Each Semester